vorakl/vorakl.github.io/src/content/articles/goto.rst

 In 1968, *Edsger W. Dijkstra* published the influential article "`Go To Statement Considered Harmful`_" where he pointed out that using too many **goto** statements has a negative effect on the readability and understanding of computer programs.
-Though, his intention was, unfortunately, misunderstood and misused by the almost complete abandoning of using "goto" in high-level programming languages, even at the cost of less readable and vague code.
+Though, his intention was, unfortunately, misunderstood and misused by almost complete abandoning of using "goto" in high-level programming languages, even at the cost of less readable and vague code.